OpenDataServices/flatten-tool/docs/userguide.rst

 Each cafe has many tables, so this is an example of a one-to-many relationship if you are used to working with relational databases.

-We can represent the table information in JSON as a list of objects, where each object represents a table, and each table has a `number` key.
+You can represent the table information in JSON as a array of objects, where each object represents a table, and each table has a `number` key.
 Let's imagine the `Healthy Cafe` has three tables numbered 1, 2 and 3.
 We'd like to produce this
 structure: